ashupednekar/serve-rs/docs/Getting started.md

 ## Running Your WSGI App (Without the Hassle)

-So you have a WSGI web app—maybe Django, maybe Flask.
+So you have a WSGI web app—maybe FastAPi, maybe Flask.
 Navigate to your project directory and check for a WSGI entry point.

 ```bash